aws-amplify/amplify-android/CONTRIBUTING.md

 described below:

  - `core` - The Framework itself, including category behavior definitions
- - `aws-auth-cognito` - An plugin implementation of the Auth category that speaks to Amazon Cognito through the legacy `AWSMobileClient` utility
+ - `aws-auth-cognito` - A plugin implementation of the Auth category that speaks to Amazon Cognito through the legacy `AWSMobileClient` utility
  - `aws-datastore` - An AppSync-based plugin for the DataStore category
- - `aws-api` - Plugin for API category with speciali abilities to talk to AppSync and API Gateway endpoints
+ - `aws-api` - Plugin for API category with special abilities to talk to AppSync and API Gateway endpoints
  - `aws-api-appsync` - AppSync implementation details that are shared accross multiple plugins implementations (`aws-api`, `aws-datastore`)